obiyoag/care_2025_pages/_pages/track_pages/track3.md

   }
 ---

 ## Motivation
 {% include figure.liquid loading="eager" path="/assets/img/liqa1.png" class="img-fluid" zoomable=true caption="Figure 1.
 Track description." %}

 Liver fibrosis, often resulting from chronic viral or metabolic liver diseases, poses a significant global health challenge.
 Accurate liver segmentation (LiSeg) and fibrosis staging (LiFS) are crucial for assessing disease severity and enabling precise diagnoses<d-cite key="liqa1"></d-cite><d-cite key="liqa2"></d-cite> .
 This task focuses on developing automated methods for liver segmentation and fibrosis staging using multi-phase, multi-center liver MRI scans.
 Automatic LiFS presents challenges such as missing modalities for certain patients, misalignments in multi-phase MRI data, and the need for effective integration of multi-phase information to improve the accuracy and generalizability of liver fibrosis diagnoses.
 Similarly, automatic LiSeg faces difficulties stemming from limited ground truth annotations across different modalities and domain shifts in multi-center datasets.

 ## Task

 To address these challenges, the extensive use of external data and pre-trained models is encouraged to enhance liver segmentation performance.
 This track aims to foster innovative solutions that overcome these obstacles, leveraging multi-phase MRI data to advance the field of liver segmentation and fibrosis staging.
-Building on the dataset used in CARE 2024, we have expanded the collection to include 560 newly acquired cases, bringing the total to 1,000 cases.
+Building on the dataset used in CARE 2024, we have expanded the collection to include 180 newly acquired cases, bringing the total to 620 cases.
 These cases were obtained from the same vendors and centers, including Philips Ingenia 3.0T, Siemens Skyra 3.0T, and Siemens Aera 1.5T.
-The dataset features multi-phase imaging modalities such as T2-weighted imaging, diffusion-weighted imaging, and Gadolinium ethoxybenzyl diethylenetriamine pentaacetic acid (Gd-EOB-DTPA)-enhanced dynamic MRIs.
-The Gd-EOB-DTPA-enhanced dynamic MRIs include multiple phases: non-contrast , arterial, venous, delayed, and hepatobiliary phases.
+The dataset features multi-phase imaging modalities such as T2-weighted imaging, diffusion-weighted imaging(DWI), and Gadolinium ethoxybenzyl diethylenetriamine pentaacetic acid (Gd-EOB-DTPA)-enhanced dynamic MRIs.
+The Gd-EOB-DTPA-enhanced dynamic MRIs include multiple phases: non-contrast, arterial, venous, delayed, and hepatobiliary phases.

 **Task 1: The LiSeg Task** focuses on liver segmentation with **limited ground truth**, using Hepatobiliary phase (HBP) MRI, which contains crucial liver information.
 The challenge is to develop methods capable of accurately segmenting the liver in these images.